To diagnose bulimia, your healthcare professional will:

-If you're the parent of someone with bulimia, you may blame yourself for your child's eating disorder.
-But eating disorders have many causes, and parenting style is not considered a cause.
-It's best to focus on how you can help your child now.
+If you're the parent of a child with bulimia, you may blame yourself for your child's eating disorder.
+But eating disorders have many causes, and it's known that parents do not cause eating disorders.
+Parents play a very important role in helping their children recover from these illnesses.

 Here are some suggestions:

 - Schedule regular family mealtimes.
-Eating at routine times is important to help reduce binge eating.
+Eating at routine times is important to reduce binge eating.

-Remember that eating disorders affect the whole family, and you need to take care of yourself, too.
-If you feel that you aren't coping well with your teen's bulimia, you might benefit from professional counseling.
-Or ask your child's primary care provider about support groups for parents of children with eating disorders.
+Remember that eating disorders affect the whole family.
+You need to take care of yourself too.
+If you feel that you aren't coping well with your child's bulimia, professional counseling could help you.
+Or ask your child's primary healthcare professional about support groups for parents of children with eating disorders.

 Preparing for your appointment

-Here's some information to help you get ready for your appointment, and what to expect from your health care team.
-Ask a family member or friend to go with you, if possible, to help you remember key points and give a fuller picture of the situation.
+Here's some information to help you get ready for your appointment, and what to expect from your healthcare team.
+Ask a family member or friend to go with you, if possible, to help you remember key points and give a fuller picture of what's going on.

 What you can do

 Before your appointment, make a list of:

-- Your symptoms, even those that may seem unrelated to the reason for your appointment
+- Your symptoms, even those that don't seem to be related to the appointment.

 - Key personal information, including any major stresses or recent life changes.

-- All medicines, including those available without a prescription, as well as vitamins, herbal products, over-the-counter medications or other supplements you're taking, and their dosages
+- All medicines, including those available without a prescription, as well as vitamins, herbal products or other supplements you're taking, and their doses.

-- Questions to ask your doctor, so you can make the most of your time together
+- Questions to ask your healthcare professional, so you can make the most of your time together.

-Some questions to ask your primary care provider or mental health professional include:
+Some questions to ask your primary healthcare professional or mental health professional include: